hiveeyes/arduino/README.rst

 .. tip::

-    You might want to `read this document on our documentation space <https://hiveeyes.org/docs/arduino/README.html>`_, all inline links will be working there.
+    You might want to `continue reading on our documentation space <https://hiveeyes.org/docs/arduino/>`_, all inline links will be working there.

 ************
 Introduction
 ************
-This is the documentation for the `Hiveeyes Arduino repository`_.
+This is the documentation for the `Hiveeyes Arduino repository`_ of the `Hiveeyes project`_, a beehive monitoring system.
+Enjoy reading!

 All Arduino based code (for ATmega328_ and ESP8266_) is living here.
 We support different hardware, so there are different flavors